We hope you love the books we recommend! OC may earn a share of sales from the links on this page.

 Life After Cancer: Coping with a Cancer Verdict tells the story of one man's struggle to understand recurrence after recurrence of colon cancer; of dealing not only with the effects of chemotherapy treatment, but also the psychological effects of life after cancer—having ostomy surgery as a replacement for the colon that had to be removed, learning to live with a external pouch, and the slow process of accepting and loving a new body.

-Memorial Day exists as a day to commemorate the lives and sacrifice of people who died fighting for our country.
+Memorial Day is a day to commemorate the lives and sacrifice of people who died fighting for our country.
 The National Moment of Remembrance was established by Congress asking all Americans, wherever they are at 3pm (local time) on Memorial Day, to pause in an act of national unity for a duration of one minute to honor the fallen.